AliceTheHive/golem/README.md

 # GOLEM

-Build your Python's, Js's, PHP's portable executable app on Windows/Linux/Mac in One Click !
+Build your Python's portable executable app on Windows/Linux/Mac in One Click !

+## Purpose

+I was searching a way to learn well how to use a GUI in python, i choose tkinter for that

 ## Quick demo